 Store leftovers in the fridge.
 In Finland, when it is cold, we can keep the porridge outside.
 It stores for around 3-4 days.
 Reheat your porridge in a pan, but add milk to it when reheating, so you get the right consistency to it.

 Traditionally rice porridge is served with cinnamon and sugar and maybe a splash of milk on the side to cool down the steaming hot porridge.
 Another common side is to serve it with a sweet plum sauce.
 The plum soup is boiled from dried plums, water, and sugar and thickened with some starch.

 The third option is a so-called sekametelisoppa.
-Translated as "mixed noice soup", but it is a mixed dry fruit soup.
+Translates as "mixed noice soup", but it is a mixed dry fruit soup.
 Boiled in the same method as plum soup but from different dried fruits.
 They are usually sold as a ready mix in the store.
 The soup consists of plums, apples, pears, and apricots.
-Some mixes have also dates, raisins, and peaches.
-Dried to be a bit soft, not totally dry and hard.
+Some mixes also have dates, raisins, and peaches.
+Dried to be a bit soft, not dry and hard.

-You can find it in the store as the name kuivattu sekahedelmä and the fruits can be eaten as a snack also.
+You can find it in the store under the name kuivattu sekahedelmä, and the fruits can be eaten as a snack also.
 The soup is a type of kiisseli.
 It can be eaten on its own as well with some whipped cream.

-This fruits soup is a very Finnish thing.
-It was luxurious to eat rice porridge with fruits, when the times were poor in the history.
+This fruit soup is a very Finnish thing.
+It was luxurious to eat rice porridge with fruits when the times were poor in history.

 Recipe for fruit soup-sekametelisoppa

 - 1 bag of mixed semi-dried fruits consisting of plums, pears, apricots, and apples.
 (250grams)